 SheKnows: What was the inspiration for your book What Happy Working Moms Know?

-Greenberg: Having written What Happy Companies Know and What Happy Women Know, I was interested in doing a book on the science of happiness for mothers (at home and at work).
-After a lifetime of experiences -- and a friendship with Barrett Avigdor, co-author of the book, and a more traditional mother -- together we wanted to create a "self coaching" tool for all those women who could never afford the cost of a life coach.
-We are delighted it has been so well received.
+and at work).
+After a lifetime of experiences — and a friendship with Barrett Avigdor, co-author of the book, and a more traditional mother — together we wanted to create a “self coaching” tool

 Happiness is a matter of health